Chart Color Schemes

 Ormeau (West) - Yatala is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The latest Census revealed that in Ormeau (West) - Yatala, 94.4% of dwellings were houses, with the remaining 5.6% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Ormeau (West) - Yatala was 24.1%, with mortgaged dwellings at 56.7% and rented ones at 19.2%.
-The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Ormeau (West) - Yatala was $450, compared to Non-Metro Qld's $345.
-Nationally, mortgage repayments were higher at $2,000 than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Ormeau (West) - Yatala's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings.
+This is compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Ormeau (West) - Yatala was at 24.1%, with mortgaged dwellings at 56.7% and rented ones at 19.2%.
+The median monthly mortgage repayment was $2,000, higher than Regional Qld's average of $1,655.
+The median weekly rent figure was $450, compared to Regional Qld's $345.
+Nationally, Ormeau (West) - Yatala's mortgage repayments were higher at $2,000, while rents were substantially above the national average of $375.

 Frequently Asked Questions - Housing